shaneholloman/uvi/PUBLISHING.md

 This repository is configured to automatically publish to PyPI when a new release is created on GitHub using trusted publishing.

+### Prerequisites

+- You must have write access to the GitHub repository
+- PyPI project must have trusted publishing configured for this repository
-1. Ensure your changes are committed and pushed to the main branch
+- All code changes must be committed and pushed to the main branch

+### Steps to Publish a New Release

+1. **Update Version Numbers**:

-2. **IMPORTANT**: Update the version in `pyproject.toml` (see Version Management above)
+   - Update the version in `pyproject.toml` under the `[project]` section
-3. Create a new release on GitHub:
+   - Update the version in `uvi/__init__.py` (`__version__ = "x.y.z"`)
+   - Commit and push these changes to the main branch

+2. **Create a New Release on GitHub**:

    - Go to <https://github.com/shaneholloman/uvi/releases>
    - Click "Draft a new release"
-   - Create a new tag (e.g., v0.1.0)
+   - Create a new tag matching your version (e.g., `v0.4.0`)
+   - Set the title to the version number (e.g., "UVI 0.4.0")
-   - Write release notes
+   - Write detailed release notes describing the changes
    - Click "Publish release"

+3. **Monitor GitHub Actions Workflow**:
+   - The workflow will automatically start when the release is published
+   - You can monitor progress at <https://github.com/shaneholloman/uvi/actions>
+   - The workflow includes three jobs:
+     - Test: Runs pytest to verify package functionality
+     - Deploy Docs: Updates documentation on GitHub Pages
+     - Deploy PyPI: Builds and publishes the package to PyPI

+### What the Workflow Does

-4. The GitHub Actions workflow will automatically:
+The GitHub Actions workflow will automatically:

+- Run tests to verify the package
-   - Build the package
+- Build the package using UV
 - Publish to PyPI using trusted publishing
-   - Deploy the documentation
+- Deploy the documentation to GitHub Pages

 ## Method 2: Manual Publishing